socketio/socket.io-website/source/get-started/private-messaging-part-1.md

 Explanation: a new Socket ID is generated upon reconnection, so every time a user gets disconnected and reconnects, it will get a new user ID.

-That's why we need a persistent user ID, which is the subject of the 2nd part of this guide (WIP).
+That's why we need a persistent user ID, which is the subject of the [2nd part](/get-started/private-messaging-part-2/) of this guide.

 Thanks for reading!